TheEmeraldDerpLeader/4DRendering/README.md

 # 4DRendering
 A 4D rendering thing I've been working on.
 I'll need to write this README some other time, but for now I'll say this:

+--NOTE: THIS IS OUTDATED--

 This project is a 4D renderer that takes an approach known as the cross-sectional approach.
 You may have heard of something called "4D projections" before; This is completely different from a projection.
 Put simply, the cross-sectional approach takes a "slice" of the 4D world and uses that slice to render what you see.
 This slice is actually a 3D space rather than a 2D plane.
 4D objects have a 3D surfaces called cells.
 These cells create a face when they cross your viewing slice.
 Each cell of a 4D object will only create one face.
 For example, a pentahedron (4D tetrahedron) has 5 cells and will appear with at most 5 faces.
 This causes interesting shapes to form from rotation and moving in 4D.